peterhinch/micropython_ra8875/docs/IMAGES.md

 # Sample Images

 These are based on the 4.3 inch display.
+Images are out of date with respect to the `Meter` control whose appearance has changed.

 ###### [GUI docs](./GUI.md)